 Name Of The Lecturer G. MANI KUMAR

 Program B. Sc - BZC

 Course (Paper) Paper I - Fundamentals of Microbes and Non-vascular Plants

 Name of the Topic Special groups of Bacteria

 Topic Synopsis Archaebacteria

-ActinomycetesCyanobacteria
+• Actinomycetes

+• Cyanobacteria

 Hours Required 6

-Hours Required Learning Objectives On completion of this topic students will be able to
+Learning Objectives On completion of this topic students will be able to

-•

-• On completion of this topic students will be able to 1.
-Illustrate diversity among the prokaryotic organisms and can
+1. Illustrate diversity among the prokaryotic organisms

-• On completion of this topic students will be able to 1.
-Illustrate diversity among the prokaryotic organisms and can categorize them.
+and can categorize them.

-Learning Objectives On completion of this topic students will be able to 1.
-Illustrate diversity among the prokaryotic organisms and can categorize them.
 2. Evaluate the ecological and economic value of microbes

-Learning Objectives On completion of this topic students will be able to 1.
-Illustrate diversity among the prokaryotic organisms and can categorize them.
-2. Evaluate the ecological and economic value of microbes • Bacteria are very small, Microscopic, Unicellular organisms.
+Pre Knowledge to be reminded • Bacteria are very small, Microscopic, Unicellular

+organisms.
+They were first observed by A. Van

+Leewenhoek and he called them animalcules

+• The term Bacteria are first used by Ehrenberg.